Combining CBD With Magnesium: Science-Backed Benefits

 CBD and magnesium can be taken at the same time, either once daily or twice a day, depending on your needs.

-For example, if you’re combining CBD with magnesium to improve sleep, taking them together 30-60 minutes before bed can be particularly helpful.
+For example, if you’re combining CBD with magnesium to improve sleep, taking them together 30-60 minutes before bed is ideal.

 Is It Safe to Combine CBD With Magnesium?